A Noble Experiment: History & Nature of U.S. Government

 Description

-The Student Workbook (sold separately) offers the breadth of the assignments.
+The Student Activity Book (sold separately) offers the breadth of the assignments.
 This vital part of the course contains all the primary source readings, required and optional student activities, and unit assessments in the form of quizzes, tests, and exams.
 Student activities are diverse and include fill-in-the-blank and short answer questions, plus test study guides.
-Research projects and critical thinking activities are also incorporated to solidify the student's application of his valuable role in our government.
-Workbook pages are 3 hole punched, making it easy to remove the test assessment pages and place them in a binder.
-233 pgs, pb.
+Research projects and critical thinking activities are also incorporated to solidify the student’s application of his valuable role in our government.
+Workbook pages are 3-hole-punched, making it easy to remove the test assessment pages and place them in a binder.

 You may be wondering how this course compares to Notgrass Exploring Government.
-The essentials of a conservative government based on Judeo-Christian principles are at the heart of both of these student directed courses.
+The essentials of a conservative government based on Judeo-Christian principles are at the heart of both of these student-directed courses.
 The main difference lies in the teaching modality.
-While the focal point of this program (Noble Experiment) is the DVD lecture teaching, Exploring Government is centered more around the highly readable, engaging textbook.
-Both offer high school level activities and projects.
+While the focal point of this program (A Noble Experiment) is the video lectures, Exploring Government is centered more around the highly readable, engaging textbook.
+Both offer high school–level activities and projects.
 Exploring Government provides more essay assignments and optional exams, while Noble Experiment uses quizzes and exams as vital assessment tools (along with the varied workbook assignments).
 If meeting national standards is important for your family, Noble Experiment meets the national standards for both a high school civics and government course of study.
 Both programs meet a stirring need for homeschooling families seeking to provide a foundational understanding of our government from a Biblical worldview. ~Deanne

 Teaching Method